 The Multi-Cultural Council (MCC) is a student organization that serves as a liaison between the Student Government Association and other registered student organizations comprised of underrepresented groups.
-MCC promotes awareness, understanding and appreciation of these historically underrepresented groups, including, but not limited to, the Asian Student Organization (ASO), the Association of Black Collegians (ABC), the Human Relations Programming Council (HRPC), the International Student Organization (ISO), the Irish American Society (IAS), the Muslim Student Organization, the National Society of Black Engineers (NSBE), the Organization of African Students (OAS), the Organization of Latin American Students (OLAS), the Society of Women Engineers (SWE), Trigon (a gay/lesbian/bisexual support group), and Women Today.
+MCC promotes awareness, understanding and appreciation of these historically underrepresented groups, including, but not limited to, the Asian Student Organization (ASO), the Association of Black Collegians (ABC), the Human Relations Programming Council (HRPC), the International Student Organization (ISO), the Muslim Student Organization, the National Society of Black Engineers (NSBE), the Organization of African and Caribbean Students (OACS), the Organization of Latin American Students (OLAS), and GASE (f/k/a TRIGON), the Behrend Student Gay-Straight Alliance, among others.

 MCC acts as an advisory organization designed to promote unity and cooperation among its member organizations.
 MCC assists in the coordination of such events as The Martin Luther King Jr. Birthday Celebration, Hispanic and Black History Months, and many other programs.